-We're inviting up to 50 advanced students to participate in a one day Corporate Challenge workshop to help re-envision one of Cincinnati Bell's key digital touchpoints: the CONNECT CINCINNATI” app.
+We've invited 50 advanced students out of over 180 submissions to participate in a one day Corporate Challenge workshop to help re-envision one of Cincinnati Bell's key digital touchpoints: the CONNECT CINCINNATI” app.
 The workshop is sponsored by UC’s newest corporate partner- Cincinnati Bell- and will be facilitated by local marketing firms - Fusion Media and Curiosity 360.

 Students are eligible be paid up to $100 for their time working with interdisciplinary teams AND will have the opportunity to win cash prizes as part of an innovation team!
 First prize: $2500, Second Prize: $1500.
 No academic credits are available through this event.

 This STUDIO competition is modeled after the existing national ULI Hines Competition conducted annually for 3-4 person interdisciplinary teams to design a real estate development project on an assigned local site.
 Student teams will produce site plans, architectural designs, and real estate proformas.
 Professional Architects, Developers, Engineers from Cincinnati ULI will mentor the teams along with Faculty Members Frank Russell (Architect/Urban Designer-UC Niehoff Urban Studio) and Shaun Bond (UC Real Estate Center).